criteo/cassback/README.md

 2. Using individual configuration properties passed as parameters on the command line.
 The command line parameters have precedence over the configuration file.

+An example of configuration file is provided under conf/local.yml.

 ## Orchestration